 6) Make time to play and create

 Do you deny yourself downtime because you feel guilty if you’re not being “productive?”
 I know I do.
 And while we may think of it as a noble trait, it’s really not.
 The fact is, we need time to dream, play and create.
-It’s what gives us the magic, the inspiration and energy we need to do all of the above steps.
-Down time should be as much of a priority as everything else.
+It’s what gives us the magic, inspiration, and energy we need to do all of the above steps.
+Downtime should be as much of a priority as everything else.
 So put THAT in your calendar and stick to it!

-I’ll be teaching my How to Get More Dream Clients workshop a three fabulous WeWork locations.
-Why not join me, check out the gorgeous spaces and meet some fabulous fellow entrepreneurs?
+I’ll be teaching my How to Get More Dream Clients workshop at three fabulous WeWork locations.
+Why not join me, check out the gorgeous spaces, and meet some fabulous fellow entrepreneurs?

 - August 12th from 1-2 p.m.We Work, Park Avenue South